-If a wildcard would fall within the label immediately to the left of a registry-controlled2 or public suffix, CAs MUST refuse issuance unless the applicant proves its rightful control of the entire Domain Namespace. (e.g. CAs MUST NOT issue ".co.uk" or ".local", but MAY issue ".example.com" to Example Co.).
+If the FQDN portion of any Wildcard Domain Name is "registry-controlled" or is a "public suffix", CAs MUST refuse issuance unless the Applicant proves its rightful control of the entire Domain Namespace. (e.g. CAs MUST NOT issue ".co.uk" or ".local", but MAY issue ".example.com" to Example Co.).